Cryru/Emotion/README.md

 ## Building and Using

-To use the engine just include the "Emotion" nuget package to your project.
-To build just clone and build using Visual Studio 2019 or higher.
+Clone and build using Visual Studio 2019 or higher.
+Then reference the "Emotion" project in your project.
 It shouldn't take more than that.

 ## Projects Used

-.NetCore 3.1
+.NetCore 3.1 and .Net Standard 2.1
  - System.Numerics (Data Structures)
+ - System.Xml.XmlSerializer (XMLAsset class)

 TiledSharp
  - Support for .tmx files.